 2. Focus on your drivers and hold them accountable: If you don’t already have checks and balances to hold drivers accountable for their actions, start doing this now.
 Implement technologies or services like GPS tracking, MVR monitoring, and driver training to help you proactively catch and possibly correct irregular driving patterns before it’s too late.

-3. Do something with your data: Don’t just sign up for new services or technologies and stay idol.
+3. Do something with your data: Don’t just sign up for new services or technologies and stay idle.
 Look at whatever the data you’re getting is telling you and do something.
 Appoint someone to manage new systems to ensure the data is turned into action.
 Also, make sure employees understand the repercussions for not following basic protocols, like speeding for example.
 Should they take training that focuses on managing their time and speed immediately?
 What happens if they get 3 speeding tickets?
 The answers to these questions and more should be clearly stated in your company vehicle policy.

 These are challenging times both for commercial auto insurance customers and carriers.
 Meet with your insurance partner to discuss other ways to mitigate risk.
 By working together, you can better understand trends to manage your risk and drive rates down.

 Need help with MVRs or monitoring your employee’s licenses for negative changes like DUIs?
 Connect with us and we’d be happy to help with the best solution.